Akminderjeet/varivas-assignment/README.md

 npm install
 ng serve

+/* Thought Process->
+The major part includes managing data transer between the parent and child in Angular and Routing in Angular and Server.

+First way to do the assignment was to upload data on cloud like videos and posters and save their urls in mongo with other dummy details.
+The Second way was to use available APIs like movie db.
+I preferred movie db
+{1.Reason -> Save time to upload sample data.
+2.Reason -> ElseWise i also had to create a portal to save sample data in mongo Db.
+}

+Then The challenge was to call APIs with security .
+So all API requests with vulnerable data are made from backend .
+Youtube IFrame is used to play videos.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.